aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-document-loading/load-pdf-save-options/_index.md

 ### 1. Java Development Environment Setup

 Ensure you have JDK (Java Development Kit) installed on your system.
-You can download and install JDK from the official Oracle website.
+You can download and install JDK from the Oracle website.

 ### 2. Aspose.Note for Java Library